sairishik7/kodenoobtask/README.md

 # What you would need to do:

-1. Install JAVA in your local enviroment.
+1. Install JAVA 8 in your local environment.
-2. Add your github ID on Task1SubmissionRunner.main function
+2. Add your GITHUB ID and JOB ID on UserInput class.
 3. Implement ResultBuilder.buildResult function.
 4. Make sure all Test in ResultBuilderTest are passing.